Have you been worried about an older person’s memory or thinking abilities?

 - Damage to brain neurons, due to a neurodegenerative condition.

-- This is not as common in older adults as the other causes above, but certain chronic or acute infections can affect brain cells directly.
+- Historically, this has not been as common in older adults as the other causes above, but certain chronic or acute infections can affect brain cells directly.
 (If cognitive impairment is caused by an infection outside the brain, such as pneumonia or a urinary tract infection, this would be considered delirium.)
+More recently, the COVID virus has become fairly prevalent; it does affect brain cells in some cases, and research is ongoing to learn more about this.

 Toxins are another potential cause of cognitive impairment.
 Research is ongoing as to the cognitive effects of toxins people may be exposed to, such as heavy metals, air pollutants, contaminants in our drinking water, pesticides, and others.